 The information is there even if you can’t see it directly

 The fact that we can’t know if 冰 is a noun, verb or adjective simply by looking at the character (compare ice, to ice and icy in English) doesn’t mean that it doesn’t matter which one it is.
 In a specific sentence, it’s usually only one of these, not all three.
 In order to make sense of a sentence, you still need to figure out what function it has in that context.
 You don’t need to know what linguists call it, but you need to be able to do it in practice.
-This is roughly how my linguistics teacher but it:
+This is roughly how my linguistics teacher put it:

 In synthetic languages (such as French), the burden rests mostly with the writer (or speaker).
 He needs to write clearly and use the right tense, number and gender and so on.
 In Chinese (an isolating language), the burden lies mainly on the reader (or listener), who needs to figure out all these things based on context.
-The information is still there, it’s just not encoded on the word level.
+The information is there, it’s just not encoded on the word level.